Managing a SCORM activity

 Interactive Crosswords

 Interactive Crosswords are also used in SCORM activities.
-Students must click on the initial square to open an entry text field and the clue.
+Students must click on the initial square to open an entry text field and view the clue.

 Jumbled Sentence